tendermint/spec/rfc/003-priority-based-mempool.md

 ## Context

 User-defined priorities for blockchain transactions can be useful, e.g. `gasPrice` in Ethereum blockchain works as a first-price auction mechanism to cope with limited capacity.
-However in Tendermint, current approach for packing transactions into a block follows a first-in-first-out style which is baked in Tendermint engine and can't be affected by ABCI applications.
+However in Tendermint, current approach for packing transactions into a block follows a first-in-first-out (FIFO) style which is baked in Tendermint engine and can't be affected by ABCI applications.

 To make Tendermint support priority-based transaction processing, two main aspects of current architecture in Tendermint need to be updated: one is on ABCI's interface for accepting a transaction (`CheckTx`), and another is on Tendermint's mempool design and implementation.
 This RFC proposes corresponding changes to address these two aspects.